State-by-State Private Investigator Licensing Requirements

-Please understand that while we try our best to keep an updated record of all of the laws in your state, it is ultimately your responsibility to verify with your state of upcoming changes or current laws.
+Please understand that while we try our best to keep an updated record of the state-by state private investigator licensing requirements, it is ultimately your responsibility to verify with your state of upcoming changes or current laws.
 Did we miss something?
 Please send us an e-mail to let us know!

-An Investigator in California must be licensed.
-According to the State of California, The Department of Consumer Affairs Bureau of Security and Investigative Services regulate private investigator licensing in California.
+A private investigator in California must be licensed.
+The Department of Consumer Affairs Bureau of Security and Investigative Services regulates private investigator licensing in California.

 An investigator in Hawaii must obtain a license.
 The Department of Commerce and Consumer Affairs regulate the private investigators.